zfchenUnique/DCL-Release/README.md

 - [x] Temporal operation for 'first', 'second' and 'last'
 - [x] dynamic program V2 for modeling video graph
 - [x] Learning dynamic models in the latent space
+- [x] Finding out why it fails, using deeper model

 ## To do list:
 More comprehensive features for temporal concepts
-- [ ] RGB for stationary and moving
-- [ ] Finding out why it fails, using deeper model
 - [ ] Models with learnt tube proposals
 - [ ] Models with learnt programs
+- [ ] QA accuracy per question
+- [ ] Threshold for collision performance
 ### Details for learning dynamic modeles in the latent space
 Step1, extract visual features for each target object and their collision features Step2, using a dynamic models to learn corresponding features